0m0kenny/oak/bin/bash/README_bash.md

 14) **recalc_meanfst.sh**: is a script that recalculates the mean FST score, after replacing negative values with 0.

 11) **vcf_to_plink.sh**: is a script that converts the merged vcf files to .bed format via PLINK (version 1.9b).
 You can add more parameters as needed.
 This allows for a more efficient use of the vcf files in R - requires SNPRelate package in R to load the PLINK files.
+Check out the '../R/plinkpca.Rmd' file for clustering of the vcf in R in a PCA plot.